pedrobrum1/CircadianAnalysis/README.md

 **PER2- and state-dependent transcriptional programs gate neural stem cell proliferation with niche-specific circadian autonomy**
 DOI: `xxxx.xxxx`

-Raw data can be downloaded from:
+Raw sequencing data can be downloaded from:

 ENA accession: `PRJEB122945`

+Immunofluorescence datasets can be made available upon request.

 For questions, please contact: